The average condition number of most tensor rank decomposition problems is infinite

 The first probabilistic analyses of the condition number of CPD were given in \cite{BBV1,BV2018c}.
 In those references the expected value was computed for random rank-$1$ tensors; that is, for \textit{random output} of the computational problem of computing CPDs.
 This amounts to choosing random $\sten{u}{i}{k}$ in the notation above, constructing the corresponding tensor $\tensor{A}$ and studying $\kappa(\tensor{A})$.
 The probabilistic study is feasible, in principle, because one can obtain a closed expression for $\kappa(\tensor{A})$ which is polynomial in terms of the $\sten{u}{i}{k}$, so that the question boils down to an explicit but nontrivial integration problem.

 This article is the first to investigate the condition number for \emph{random input}.
-That is, we assume that $\tensor{A}$ is chosen at random within the set of rank $r$ tensors (see the definition of Gaussian tensors in \cref{def_gaussian_tensor}) and we wonder about the expected value of $\kappa(\tensor{A})$.
+That is, we assume that $\tensor{A}$ is chosen at random within the set of rank-$r$ tensors (see the definition of {random tensors} in {\cref{def_gaussian_tensor} and the extension in \cref{cor:RIT}}) and we wonder about the expected value of $\kappa(\tensor{A})$.
 The difficulty now is that, even if we assume that a decomposition \eqref{eqn_CPD0} exists, we do not have it and hence we lack a closed expression for $\kappa(\tensor{A})$.